ikibodo/ikibodo/README.md

 ---

 ### ✧
-👩‍💻 iOS Developer | Open to new opportunities
+👩‍💻 iOS Developer | Open to new opportunities and collaboration
 • Swift | UIKit | SwiftUI | MVP | MVVM | Core Data | Unit & UI Testing
 • Built apps with mentors and in team projects, actively contributed to code reviews
 • Graduate of Yandex Practicum